Guidelines for the Management of Genital Herpes in New Zealand

 A relevant specialist should review any patient with complications.

-Examination should include inspection of the genital region; speculum examination should be considered, but may need to be delayed if discomfort is anticipated.
+An examination should include inspection of the genital region; speculum examination should be considered but may need to be delayed if discomfort is anticipated.

 Laboratory confirmation of the diagnosis is important, but should not delay the initiation of treatment.
 A negative result does not necessarily exclude a diagnosis of HSV (see pages 8-9).

-- Autoimmune blistering disorders such as pemphigus and cicatrical pemphigoid, which are chronic.
+Autoimmune blistering disorders such as pemphigus and cicatricial pemphigoid, which are chronic.